b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/README.md

-# tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahasamhita
+# tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram
-This is a second catchment of all my diverse work from Medium on the Pancharatra and prep work for am English rendering of the Pancharatriya Sri Gautamiya Mahasamhita.
+This is a second catchment of all my diverse work from Medium.com on the Pancharatra and prep work for an English rendering of the Pancharatriya *Sri Gautamiya Mahatantram*.